InteropIO/toolbar/README.md

-## Vanilla.js implementation of a Glue42 Toolbar
+## Vanilla JS implementation of a Glue42 Toolbar